pitylee/test-assignment/README.md

 Run `docker-compose run --rm frontend` to install npm dependencies and compile the frontend than remove temporary container.

-You can also run `docker-compose run --rm frontend npm run watch` after you ran the above and have the frontend setup, if you want to make changes to the project.
+You can also run `docker-compose run --rm frontend npm run hot` after you ran the above and have the frontend setup, if you want to make changes to the project.